dsanjutha/19AI304-Fundamentals-of-C-Programming-2025-Odd-M1/README.md

 ## 1. Implementation of basic C programs using Literals,Consonants, Variables, Data types.
 ## 2. Implementation of different categories of operators.
 # Ex.No:1
   Build a C program to demonstrate the usage of different types of literals: integer, float, character, and string.
-# Date :
 # Aim:
 To build a C program that prints integer, float,character, and string literals on the console using the printf() function.
 # Algorithm: